4D-JP/dev-semantic-search-v2/README.md

 The dataset is the public [**G4KMU/LEMUR**](https://huggingface.co/datasets/G4KMU/LEMUR) collection.
 It is primarily a large-scale multilingual legal corpus explicitly designed for the robust fine-tuning of multilingual law embedding models for legal document retrieval.

-Here is a breakdown of its core components, methodologies, and use cases:

----

 ### 1. Structure & Core Specifications

 * **The Source Material:** It is constructed from **24,953 official EUR-Lex PDF documents** focusing heavily on EU environmental legislation.